lorensen/VTKExamples/src/VTKBook/Chapter3.md

 A desirable property of applications built with VTK is that they are device independent.
-This means that computer code that runs on one operating system with a particular software/hardware configu-ration runs unchanged on a different operating system and software/hardware configuration.
+This means that computer code that runs on one operating system with a particular software/hardware configuration runs unchanged on a different operating system and software/hardware configuration.
 The advantage of this is that the programmer does not need to expend effort porting an application between different